YAGOTAGO/yagotago.github.io/_projects/Flames-Legacy.md

 ## Description

-Saint or Ain't is a game inspired by [Papers, Please](https://store.steampowered.com/app/239030/Papers_Please/) where you play the role of a heavenly worker, tasked with determining who is worthy of being a Saint.
-The people's information and looks are randomly generated and includes many references to popular culture.
+Flames Legacy is a 3D adventure game where you fight a huge dragon!
+Made for the Xcalibur'25 game jam, and awarded Best Overall.

 Download [here](https://tdavies.itch.io/flames-legacy).